Dance Dance Revolution: Home releases

 DDR games have been released on various video game consoles, including the PlayStation, Dreamcast, Nintendo 64, PlayStation 2, PlayStation 3, GameCube, Wii, Xbox and Xbox 360, and even PCs.
 Home versions often contain new songs, songs from the arcade version, and additional features that take advantage of the capabilities of the console (e.g.; Xbox 360 versions such as the Dance Dance Revolution Universe series include support for online multiplayer and downloadable songs over Xbox Live, and high definition graphics).
 DDR has even reached Nintendo's Game Boy Color, with five versions of Dance Dance Revolution GB released in Japan; these included a series of three mainstream DDR games, a Disney Mix, and an Oha Star.
 The games come with a small thumb pad that fits over the Game Boy Color's controls to simulate the dance pad.

 Home versions are commonly bundled with soft plastic dance pads that are similar in appearance and function to the Nintendo Power Pad.
 Some third-party manufacturers produce hard metal pads at a higher price.

 Three versions of DDR were also produced for the PC, and the 1st was released in North America.
 It uses the interface of Dance Dance Revolution 4thMix, and contains around 40 songs from the first six mainstream arcade releases.
 It has not been as well received as the console versions.

-A last PC version of DDR, called Dance Dance Revolution Grand Prix, was also produced in Japan.
-It uses the interface of Dance Dance Revolution A20 PLUS, and contains 6 licences, 9 revival licences, and over 800 songs from all mainstream arcade releases.
+The current CS ("console") and PC version of DDR, called Dance Dance Revolution Grand Prix, was also produced in Japan.
+It uses the user interface of non-20th Anniversary Model version of Dance Dance Revolution A3 since June 22, 2022, and contains 6 licences, 9 revival licences, and over 800 songs from all mainstream arcade releases.

 DDR has also seen a number of mobile game releases on Apple iOS and Android platforms, including Dance Dance Revolution S. It was announced alongside several other adaptations of Konami franchises to the iOS platform in January 2009.
 A free preview version was also released, Dance Dance Revolution S Lite, which features one song and served as a preview for the final version and as a demo.
 The final version was released in the Japanese App Store on February 27, 2009.
 Dance Dance Revolution S+, a sequel with in-app song purchasing, was released the same year.
 In 2019, three mobile games were announced by Konami during the Japan Amusement Expo, representing three Bemani series: Beatmania IIDX, Dance Dance Revolution, and Sound Voltex.
 Only Beatmania IIDX Ultimate Mobile was released to the public, with Sound Voltex and Dance Dance Revolution Ultimate Mobile being cancelled shortly after location tests.

 Dedicated console manufacturer Zuiki announced a compact device called DanceDanceRevolution Classic Mini to be crowdfunded in 2023.
 The device includes songs from the original DDR to DDR 3rd Mix.